 Prado Museum Receives Large Art Donation

-Serving to highlight this museum’s importance to the art community, Prado Museum has recently received its largest private donation in decades.
+Serving to highlight this museum’s importance to the art community, in 2013 the Prado Museum received its largest private donation in decades.
 This donation consists of twelve medieval and renaissance works from Spanish painters including a work titled ‘The Virgin of Tobed’ which featured prominently in a church in northeastern Spain.

 The Prado Museum represents a living testament to the wonderful work that Spanish painters have produced over the centuries.
 For both the seasoned art aficionado and the newcomer to this eclectic field, this venue is not to be missed.

 Once you arrive in Madrid, locating the museum is relatively simple.
 Aptly set on Madrid’s famous avenue the Paseo del Prado, it is one of the main attractions in the city.
 As Madrid has many metro lines, this route is generally the easiest for tourists.
 Simply take the metro to the Banco de Espana station and easily find signs to the museum from there.